 Eligible for registration in Class B are those who have successfully completed the introductory course or have basic knowledge of the Sanskrit language.

 Weekly lessons.
-Learning the Sanskrit language through the study of selected texts such as Bhagavad Gita (classic Sanskrit), and Upanishads (Vedic Sanskrit).
+Learning the Sanskrit language through the translation of short stories from Panchatandra and other Sanskrit books.
 The lessons include etymology and literal translation of the words and interpretation of the grammatical and syntactical phenomena we meet.

 Enrollment in the course requires adequate knowledge of the Sanskrit language.

 Research projects.
 Translation and publication of Sanskrit texts.
 Preparing audio-visual teaching material.
-Republication of Dimitrios Galanos’ books.
-Teacher-training course for beginners.
+Republication of the books by Greek Indologists.
+Teacher-training course.